 \section{Alternative definition of Minkowski dimension}

 In this section, we prove that Minkowski dimension can equivalently be defined through the modified covering number \eqref{eq:modcovno}.
-Similar arguments for different modifications of the covering number \eqref{eq:origcovno} are presented in \cite[Equivalent definitions~3.1]{Fal04}. \begin{lemma} The Minkowski dimension of a non-empty bounded set $\ss \subseteq\IR^n$ does not change when the covering balls in the definitions \eqref{eq:defminkowski1}, \eqref{eq:defminkowski2} are restricted to have their centers inside the set $\ss$, that is, we have
+Similar arguments for different modifications of the covering number \eqref{eq:origcovno} can be found in \cite[Equivalent Definitions~3.1]{Fal04}. \begin{lemma} The Minkowski dimension of a non-empty bounded set $\ss \subseteq\IR^n$ does not change when the covering balls in the definitions \eqref{eq:defminkowski1}, \eqref{eq:defminkowski2} are restricted to have their centers inside the set $\ss$, that is, we have

 where $N_\ss(\delta)$ is the covering number of $\ss$ given by

 and $M_\ss(\delta)$ is the covering number of $\ss$ with the covering balls centered in $\ss$, i.e.,